 I am fascinated by how regulation of gene expression affects complex phenotypes such as development and aging.
-I find particularly interesting how gene untranslated regions (UTRs) mediate regulatory processes such as microRNA binding, and whether targeted alterations of them can lead to scientific and therapeutic advances.
-Specifically, I aim to develop tools allowing control of endogenous morphogen expression to treat neurodegenerative diseases.
-I believe that the ability to regulate endogenous gene expression has enormous scientific and therapeutic potential.
+I find particularly interesting how gene untranslated regions (UTRs) mediate regulatory processes such as microRNA binding or mRNA stability and whether targeted alterations of them can lead to scientific and therapeutic advances.
+Specifically, I aim to develop tools allowing control of endogenous morphogen expression to model and treat neurological diseases.
+I believe that an ability to regulate endogenous gene expression at the post-transcriptional levels has yet an enormous scientific, industrial, and therapeutic potential.

-My favorite free time activities are sea kayaking and drumming, not to mention fishing and different kinds of indoor and outdoor sports.
+My favorite free time activities are sea kayaking, frisbee golf and drumming, not to mention fishing and different kinds of indoor and outdoor sports.

 I graduated from Columbia University in 2016 where I majored in Neuroscience with a special concentration in Linguistics.
 During my studies at Columbia University, I spent 4 years working in Professor David Sulzer's lab, specializing in amphetamine pharmacology and autophagy.
 Upon graduation, I began my academic career in Helsinki as I completed 1 year of supervised, independent research with Jaan-Olle Andressoo's group after being awarded a Fulbright scholarship.
 Now, as I continue my research in the Andressoo group, my interests focus on neurotrophic factors, and how they modulate the basic biological underpinnings of neuronal function.

-I am currently finishing my Master's studies in Pharmacology at the University of Helsinki.
+I started my PhD in 2019.
+I have a Master degree in Pharmacology from the University of Helsinki.
 I completed my undergraduate degree in Pharmacy in 2016.
 In Jaan-Olle Andressoo’s lab, I have been studying a GFRA1 hypomorph mouse model and its Hirschsprung’s-disease-related phenotypes.

-Topics: gene regulation, ADHD, mouse models, Alzheimer’s disease
+Topics: gene regulation, schizophrenia, bioinformatics analysis, mouse models, Alzheimer’s disease